A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 Tasting Notes:

-Your nose will be met with aromas of sweet cream, sugary vanilla, and just a kiss of peppery rye.
+You’re met with aromas of sweet cream, sugary vanilla, and just a kiss of peppery rye.
 The first sip is filled with caramelized sugar, dried fruits, soft leather, and white pepper.
 The finish is long, mellow, and ends with a nice combination of butterscotch and spice.

 Montana (Wildrye Five Drops Bourbon)